Shopi: Artistic culture

 Two very popular and well-known fоlklore groups are Poduenski Babi and Bistrishki Babi — the Grandmothers of Poduene and Bistritsa villages.

 Cuisine

 A famous Bulgarian dish, popular throughout the Balkans and Central Europe is the Shopska salad, named after the ethnographic group.
+The salad was created by state tourist agency "Balkantourist" in 1955, as part of an effort to popularize a unique Bulgarian tourist brand.
+Thus, it has no connection with either the Shopi or the Shopluk.

 Social

 In the 19th century, around Vidin, it was not unusual for a woman in her mid 20s and 30s to have a man of 15–16 years.

 The Shopi in literature and anecdotes

 The Shopi — especially those from near Sofia — have the widespread (and arguably unjustified) reputation of stubborn and selfish people.
 They were considered conservative and resistant to change.
 There are many proverbs and anecdotes about them, more than about all other regional groups in Bulgaria.

 A distinguished writer from the region is Elin Pelin who actually wrote some comic short stories and poems in the dialect, and also portrayed life in the Shopluk in much of his literary work.